Skip to main content

 Overview

 You will build a simulated Solar System using XRCC in this tutorial.
-This tutorial builds on top of the last Museum tutorial to teach you more advanced scene building and behaviour techniques.
+This tutorial builds on top of the previous Museum tutorial to teach you more advanced scene building and behaviour techniques.
 You will learn how to build a multi-scene XR project with gravity by going through this tutorial.
 We recommend that you do this tutorial after finishing the Museum tutorial.

 Techniques Covered